-Called ‘Welcome to Our Village’ the anthology has been published by the East Midlands Academy Trust and brings together poems by both primary and secondary pupils written on a wide range of themes including environment, school and friends.
+Called ‘Welcome to Our Village’ the anthology has been published by the East Midlands Academy Trust and brings together poems by both primary and secondary pupils, including from Northampton International Academy, written on a wide range of themes including environment, school and friends.

 The anthology project was co-ordinated during the pandemic by English teacher and poet Elontra Hall from Northampton International Academy, who also created his own poem for the anthology.
 This is the first poetry anthology produced by the trust, with an ambition to produce a second collection of poetry next year.

 East Midlands Academy Trust chief executive Joshua Coleman said: “The project began as an idea to get a sample of poems from pupils at our schools during the pandemic, and has culminated in the publication of our first-ever trust-wide poetry anthology.